No matter where you are in the world right now, put down your coffee, pen, crayon or cat and consider the following scenario:

-People often do not know that a costume designer ́s work is also about analyzing a story, fabric treatments, dies, stitches, history and putting it into a concrete visual material.
-Also most people can’t imagine all the hard work behind it.
-It is not entire glamor.
+People often do not know that a costume designer ́s work is also about analysing a story, fabric treatments, dies, stitches, history and putting it into a concrete visual material.
+Also, most people can’t imagine all the hard work behind it.
+It is not entire glamour.

 And finally, do you have any advice for up and coming costume designers?
 Or advice for anyone that wants to get into the designing game, but doesn’t know how?

 Just do it…..There is no book of answers.
 And always keep your eyes open.

 Serena opens in cinemas on November the 26th.